jboss-fuse/vscode-datavirt-extension-pack/README.md

 * [YAML Editor Support](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml).
 It provides Language support for YAML files.
 * [MySQL Syntax Highlighting](https://marketplace.visualstudio.com/items?itemName=jakebathman.mysql-syntax).
 It provides syntax coloring for SQL in the editor.

+# NOTE

+This extension is no longer maintained and development stopped.